 The other thing that made me nervous was, when I did understand what Fernando was saying, he was using words like asesinato, homocidio, masacre… (assassination, murder, massacre …) as he pointed out various landmarks along the road as we drove.

 Jean, who had not yet begun to learn Spanish, seemed content, happily looking at the beautiful landscape as we drove north, not listening to Fernando at all … while I was beginning to get nervous about what we had gotten ourselves into!
-I couldn’t really understand the Spanish that a new colleague was speaking, and it seemed like we were going to live in a very violent place!
+I couldn’t really understand the Spanish that a new colleague was speaking, but from what I could grasp it seemed like we were going to live in a very violent place!

 But then we arrived in Tuluá, and checked into the Juan Maria hotel – not before having the “Happy Bar” pointed out to us by Fernando.
 The “Happy Bar” – called “La Happy” as can be seen below, in a photo of the place from our time there – was where much of Tuluá’s political violence, in the 1940’s and 1950’s, had been planned.
 I guess Fernando thought we might have heard of it…